Commercial driver's license: Restrictions

-M, X, E, K, L, V, N, O, and Z are federal restrictions.
+E, K, L, M, N, O, V and Z are federal restrictions.
 Any other restrictions have been promulgated at the state level.

 Training

 Educational prerequisites vary by state.
 Some states, such as Ohio, for example require 160 hours of classroom and on the road training.
 Training may be obtained by completing a qualified CDL training program through a DMV-approved truck driving school.
 These training programs specialize in teaching potential truck drivers the necessary skills and knowledge to properly and safely operate a truck, including map reading, trip planning, and compliance with U.S. Department of Transportation laws, as well as backing, turning, hooking a trailer, and road driving.
 The overall purpose of these training schools is to help truckers-to-be pass the CDL knowledge and skills tests as well as advanced driving techniques such as skid avoidance and recovery and other emergency actions for situations such as a breakaway trailer and hydroplaning.
 These classes usually go well beyond the training the typical non-commercial driver receives, such as the driver's education provided in high school.
 There are a number of licensed CDL training schools around the United States and many trucking companies operate their own schools as well.